Songs about western Pennsylvania

 Ode to Big Savage

-This song was inspired by the various runaway truck accidents on the steep and winding descent from the crest of Big Savage Mountain on Route 160.
+This Bluegrass song was inspired by the various runaway truck accidents on the steep and winding descent from the crest of Big Savage Mountain on Route 160.
 Part of that descent follows a spur of Big Savage Mountain that is locally (but unofficially) known as Wellersburg Mountain.
 Several versions of the song are included below, under different titles.

 Album cover image